awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 This option does not appear if you have already skipped the build stage\.
   + In **Deploy provider**, choose a custom action that you have created for a deployment provider\.

-    In **Region**, for cross\-region actions only, choose the AWS Region where the resource is created\.
+    In **Region**, for cross\-Region actions only, choose the AWS Region where the resource is created\.
 The **Region** field designates where the AWS resources are created for this action type and provider type\.
 This field only displays for actions where the action provider is an AWS service\.
 The **Region** field defaults to the same AWS Region as your pipeline\.
   + In **Deploy provider**, fields are available for default providers as follows:
     + **CodeDeploy**